-One of the main reason that every hobbyist would want to own a Siamese fighting fish [Betta fish] is for their vibrant colors.
+One of the main reasons that every hobbyist would want to own a Siamese fighting fish [Betta fish] is for its vibrant colors.

 Why do you need a beginner’s guide for the most famous fish in the aquarium hobby?
 They are not only the famous fish in the aquarium hobby but also the most ill-treated in the aquarium hobby, hence they deserve to be treated well.
 To treat them well you should read the beginner’s guide which has precise information on up keeping them.

 Siamese fighting fish – Overview

 |Habitat or Origin||Species are native to the Mekong basin of Thailand and also found in Cambodia, Vietnam.
 People in Thailand have been collecting and breeding them even before 19th Century.|

 |Average Size||An adult grows up to 7 cm or 2.3 inches|

 |Coloration||The natural coloration of Betta Splendens is brown, grey and green.
 However, the captive-bred ones are available in almost every possible colors.|